Product

 1. Exact email match.
 Author's email matches a registrant email → paper is covered.
 Handles the easy 70–80% with no chair input.

 3. Chair confirms.
-Every fuzzy suggestion appears inline on the Author Registration Coverage report with two buttons — Confirm match or Not a match.
+Every suggestion appears inline on the Author Registration Coverage report with two buttons — Confirm match or Not a match.
 Every decision is reversible from a dedicated Matching Decisions page.

 Under this system, the four cases above resolve as: